Aug 31, 2020

 5. Draw Inspiration from Past Content

 You’ve done your research; you know your audience.
 You probably have plenty of content already posted to blogs and social media feeds to prove it.
 Rather than trying to create brand-new ads from scratch, draw on the inspiration of past content.
-Recycling your own content to form something new as a video is a brilliant way to give your audience something you already know was a hit.
+Repurposing your own content to form something new as a video is a brilliant way to give your audience something you already know was a hit.

 There may be no reprieve for cars stuck in a 5 p.m. traffic jam, but marketers are far luckier.
 Video marketing uses tried-and-true PPC ads in a less congested environment.
+Invest in PPC video marketing and you will give yourself a far greater chance of standing out in your industry or niche.